Public school (United Kingdom): Late 20th century

 The social changes of the 1960s were felt in the public schools; the new headmaster at Oundle School noted that "student protests and intellectual ferment were challenging the status quo".
 These challenges later coincided with the mid-1970s recession and moves by the Labour government to separate the independent and state sectors.

 The direct grant scheme was abolished in 1975 and the HMC schools within the scheme became fully independent.
 Local authorities were ordered to cease funding places at independent schools.
-This accounted for over quarter of places at 56 schools, and over half the places at 22 schools.
+This accounted for over a quarter of places at 56 schools, and over half the places at 22 schools.
 Between 1975 and 1983 funding was also withdrawn from 11 voluntary-aided grammar schools, which became independent schools and full members of the HMC.
 State funding was however revived between 1981 and 1997 with the introduction of the Assisted Places Scheme, which provided support for 80,000 pupils attending schools not part of the state maintained sector.
 Many boarding schools started to admit day pupils for the first time, and others abolished boarding completely.
 Some started accepting girls in the sixth form, while others became fully co-educational.

 Corporal punishment, was abolished in state schools in 1986, and had been abandoned in most public schools by the time it was formally banned in independent schools in 1999 in England and Wales, (2000 in Scotland and 2003 in Northern Ireland).
-The system of fagging, whereby younger pupils were required to act to some extent as personal servants to the most senior boys, was phased out during the 1970s and 1980s.
+The system of fagging, whereby younger pupils in some schools were required to act to some extent as personal servants to the most senior boys, was phased out during the 1970s and 1980s.

 21st century

 In September 2005 the UK Office of Fair Trading (OFT) found that 50 prominent public schools were in breach of the Competition Act 1998 through their exchange of details of planned fee increases over three academic years 2001–02, 2002–03 and 2003–04.
 The Independent Schools Council claimed that the investigation had been "a scandalous waste of public money".

 Three-quarters of HMC schools are now either partially or fully co-educational.
-Of the Clarendon nine, two are fully co-educational (Rugby and Shrewsbury), two admit girls to the sixth form only (Charterhouse and Westminster), two remain as boys-only day schools (St Paul's and Merchant Taylors') and two retain the full-boarding, boys-only tradition (Eton and Harrow).
-Winchester was formerly part of the last group.
-However, it is currently undergoing the transition to co-ed status.
+Of the Clarendon nine, three are fully co-educational (Rugby, Charterhouse and Shrewsbury), while two have begun to admit girls on a limited basis with plans to move to full co-education (Westminster and Winchester).
+Four remain as boys-only schools, two day schools (St Paul's and Merchant Taylors') and two retaining the full-boarding, boys-only model (Eton and Harrow).